orbitbot/misbehave/README.md

 $ npm install misbehave
 ```

-The URL provided above is a "development" URL from RawGit, you should switch to the "production" URL to ensure that you're getting a known version and don't have issues with traffic limits or throttling if using `misbehave` like this on a more permanent basis.
+The URL provided above is a uncompressed "development" URL from RawGit, you should at least switch to the "production" URL to ensure that you're getting a known version and don't have issues with traffic limits or throttling if using `misbehave` like this on a more permanent basis.

 If you're using `misbehave` directly in a browser environment without a packaging toolchain, the constructor is attached `window.Misbehave`.